Credit cards are everywhere, so ubiquitous that it’s easy to forget there’s a dark side to this industry.

 4. Credit card rewards aren’t as rewarding as creditors want you to think.

-Rewards are great, but they’re not the game-changers credit card companies make them out to be.
+Perks and rewards are great, but they’re not the game-changers credit card companies make them out to be.

 Let’s start with the good – because getting rewarded for buying the things you would have purchased anyway is pretty sweet.